danilop/portable-serverless-app/README.md

 - AWS Lambda, processing messages from a queue managed by Amazon SQS
 - as a web app, locally or in a Docker container.

+Made with ❤️ by Danilo Poccia.
+Available on the [AWS Serverless Application Repository](https://aws.amazon.com/serverless).

 ```
 .
 ├── LICENSE                     <-- Apache License 2.0